 Choose Your Python 3.13 Installation Method

-Ubuntu 24.04 LTS and 22.04 LTS do not ship Python 3.13 in their repositories.
+Ubuntu 26.04 LTS ships Python 3.13, while Ubuntu 24.04 LTS and 22.04 LTS require the Deadsnakes PPA or a source build.
 Choose the installation method that best fits your workflow:

 Never replace /usr/bin/python3 or remove the system interpreter.
 Use versioned binaries like python3.13 and virtual environments to isolate projects safely.